Lahrenheit/EDOPRO-Skinpack/README.md

 # EDOPRO-Skinpack
-Skins edited by Pastisha for EDOPRO with MR2020 (MR5)
+Skins edited by Pastisha for EDOPRO (with MR2020)

 Credits to original creators, I only created MR2020 field, edited skin.xml and some textures to work properly